 “Mexico falls in the highest-risk category because of a disproportionate number of cyber crime incidents,” said Héctor Pérez, e-commerce manager for Symantec Latin America.
 Based on a recent Symantec study, Mexico now ranks 3rd worldwide for cyber crime, after China and South Africa.

-Given Mexico’s late entrance to cyber security, it continues to lag behind most nations.
+Given Mexico’s late entrance to cyber security, it continues to lag.
 “Mexican institutions and agencies simply don’t have the capacity to deal with the problem,” claims Mr Carrillo.
 A study by the National Risk Agenda recently confirmed this, warning that Mexico has “scarce capacity for prevention” and “almost no ability” to respond to potentially devastating cyber incidents.

-The study also concluded that the nation’s legal framework and ability to measure, prevent, monitor and mitigate cyber attacks are grossly inadequate.
-“The Mexican government is incapable of protecting the nation’s critical infrastructure or sensitive information belonging to government and society.”
+The study also concluded that the nation’s legal framework and ability to measure, prevent, monitor and mitigate cyber attacks are “grossly inadequate”.
+“The Mexican government is simply incapable of protecting the nation’s critical infrastructure and sensitive information.”

-“In sum,” says Dr. Fernando Gutiérrez Cortés, professor at the Technological Institute and Superior Studies of Monterrey (ITESM) , “Mexico is ill prepared for a massive cyber attack.”
+Dr. Fernando Gutiérrez Cortés, professor at the Technological Institute and Superior Studies of Monterrey (ITESM), agrees.
+“Mexico is ill prepared for a massive cyber attack.”

 Prevention over enforcement

-Although Mexican politicians publicly support increased enforcement, most realize that they’ll always be several steps behind cyber criminals.
-They question how Mexico can ever realistically pursue much less prosecute international bands of cyber hackers based in foreign (and often uncooperative) jurisdictions.
+Although Mexican politicians advocate increased enforcement, most realize that they’ll always be several steps behind cyber criminals.
+They question how Mexico can ever realistically pursue – much less prosecute – cyber cartels based in foreign (and often uncooperative) jurisdictions.

-Despite the creation of the Mexican Cyber Security Incident Response Team (CERT-MX) and the Federal Police’s Scientific Division (Policia Científica), Mexico doesn’t have the “long-arm” of the law like the US, Russia or China.
-It lacks the technical sophistication to outsmart world-class hackers.
+Even the nation’s leading cyber crime agencies – the Mexican Cyber Security Incident Response Team (CERT-MX) and the Federal Police’s Scientific Division – lack the “long-arm” of the law like the US, Russia and China.
+Mexican digital forensic experts lack the sophistication to outsmart world-class hackers.
 And most of the digital platforms used by public and private entities are imported from elsewhere, making them even more vulnerable to attack.

-In sum, Mexican lawmakers – reluctant to spend a fortune in a losing battle.
+In sum, Mexican lawmakers – reluctant to spend treasure in a losing battle.
 Citing studies that blame human error for nearly two-thirds of data breaches – far outstripping all other causes combined), they argue that prevention is not only more cost-effective but more sensible.
 With better security procedures, stronger passwords and better online collaboration, say many experts, most cyber crime can be prevented.